oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 For each Product ID (type `/definitions/product_id_t`) in Full Product Name elements (type: `/definitions/full_product_name_t`) it must be tested that the `product_id` is referenced somewhere within the same document.

+This test SHALL be skipped for CSAF documents conforming the profile "Informational Advisory".

 The relevant paths for this test are:

 ```